rosensilva/ballerina-samples/bellerina-data-backed-API-sample/README.md

 4) After setting up <ballerina_home>, run: `$ ballerina run service.bal`

 5) How to interact with the employee database web service,
-* To add new employee to the Database     - POST `localhost:9090/employee/add_employee?name=Alice&age=20&ssn=111223333`
+* To add new employee to the Database     - POST `localhost:9090/employee/employee?name=Alice&age=20&ssn=111223333`
-* To retrieve an existing employee detail - POST `localhost:9090/employee/retrieve_employee?id=1`
+* To retrieve an existing employee detail - GET `localhost:9090/employee/employee?id=1`
-* To delete an existing employee          - POST `localhost:9090/employee/delete_employee?id=1`
+* To delete an existing employee          - DELETE `localhost:9090/employee/employee?id=1`
-* To retrieve details about all employees - POST `localhost:9090/employee/retrieve_all`
+* To retrieve details about all employees - GET `localhost:9090/employee/retrieve-all`

 6) Responses for above requst will look simliar to,
 * adding new employee